 “When it comes to technology, what applies in conventional banking also applies to Islamic banking.”
 He added: “Using financial technology improves the quality of the banking experience among clients.
-It influences the speed and accuracy of the experience.
-Technology makes products more reachable to clients.”
+It influences the speed and accuracy of the experience. technology makes products more reachable to clients.”

 “As a matter of policy, we, in SAMA (the Saudi Arabian Monetary Authority), encourage all regulated institutions to be responsive to the needs of their customers, and have always supported the development of products that meet those needs,” said SAMA Gov. Ahmed Al-Kholifey.

 A report published this month by Ernst & Young (EY) said the adoption of financial technology is not an option anymore, but an essential requirement for Islamic banks to gain more market share.
-As customer technology penetration in the Gulf Cooperation Council (GCC) increases, users are expected to become more familiar with using digital tools in their banking transactions, retail investments, and peer-to-peer (p2p) lending and crowdfunding etc.
+As customer technology penetration in the Gulf Cooperation Council (GCC) increases, users are expected to become more familiar with using digital tools in their banking transactions, retail investments, and peer-to-peer (p2p) lending and crowdfunding, etc.

 According to the EY report, Saudi Arabia, the United Arab Emirates (UAE), and Malaysia are the three largest Islamic banking markets in terms of assets.
 Saudi Arabia takes the lead with 34 percent market share, followed by 17 percent and 13 percent in the UAE and Malaysia, respectively.

 Ashar Nazim, a partner in EY’s Global Islamic Banking Center, said the “FinTech revolution” — in terms of data, analytics, robotics, and artificial intelligence — has the ability to bring scattered data together and help decision-makers make better decisions.
 “We believe the last 20 years of Islamic banking have been about innovation in Shariah contracts and Shariah-compliant products and services,” said Nazim.
-“The next 20 years will be about combining smart technology with Islamic banking in order to grow further.”
+“The next 20 years will be about combining smart technology with Islamic banking to grow further.”